mui/material-ui/docs/pages/blog/material-ui-v6-is-out.md

 [Several optimizations](https://github.com/mui/material-ui/pulls?q=is%3Apr+author%3Aromgrk+is%3Aclosed+perf+sort%3Aupdated-desc) have been made to improve the runtime performance of Material UI v6.

 This is just the beginning of our performance improvements.
-There are more optimizations in our pipeline, so stay tuned for v6.x updates and the benchmark result!
+There are more optimizations in our pipeline, so stay tuned for further v6.x updates and the benchmark results.

-### Revamping the free templates
+### Revamped free templates

-Explore the new and enhanced [Material UI free templates](https://mui.com/material-ui/getting-started/templates/) to see these amazing features in action.
-We've fully revamped the templates to provide the perfect starting point for your project, whether you're adding sleek styles or using the template's sections.
+Explore the new and improved [free Material UI templates](https://mui.com/material-ui/getting-started/templates/) to see all of the new v6 features in action.
+We've fully revamped the templates to demonstrate some common real-world use cases for our components, and to provide the perfect starting point for your next project.

 {{"component": "components/blog/material-ui-v6-is-out/FreeTemplatesBento.js"}}